• Skip to primary navigation

 3. Invesco Solar ETF (TAN)

-The Invesco Solar ETF holds almost $3 billion in assets in management, making it the second-largest clean energy ETF.
-The Invesco Solar ETF has an expense ratio of 0.69%, mostly on solar energy stocks.
-TAN ETF has high scores in ESG and MSCI, making it socially and environmentally responsible.
+The Invesco Solar ETF has almost $3 billion in assets under management, making it the second-largest clean energy ETF.
+Its expense ratio is 0.69%, and it focuses mostly on solar energy stocks.
+The TAN ETF has high scores in ESG and MSCI, making it socially and environmentally responsible.

 TAN ETF mainly focuses on the solar energy sector, including solar panel manufacturers, solar energy systems, and electrical components.
 The Invesco Solar ETF is the best clean energy mutual fund for solar energy investment.